nombersDev/casemove/README.md

 #### How does the browser login work?

-The browser login feature works by you logging in to the regular Steam website which makes Steam generate a one time string that you, amongst other things, can use to log in to casemove with.
+The browser login feature works by you logging in to the regular Steam website which makes Steam generate a one time string that you, amongst other things, can use to log in to casemove.
 This is the safest login method, as the generated string is single use which means that even if someone got a hold of it, it would be useless to them.
 To get the string open this [URL](https://steamcommunity.com/chat/clientjstoken).

 #### Where can I read more about the safety?